EugenMayer/helm-charts/charts/nist-data-mirror/README.md

 Chart to host a NIST data mirror - see https://github.com/EugenMayer/nist-data-mirror It syncs and serves the NVD (CPE/CVE JSON) data from NIST.

-When the container/pod starts intially, it should instanly preseed the data once (and not wait for the cron job)
+When the container/pod starts initially, it should instantly preseed the data once (and not wait for the cron job)

 # Volumes / PVC